Table of Contents

 These steps are discussed in more detail next.

 Step 2 is to figure the total amount of nontaxable social security and certain other nontaxable payments you received during the year.
 You must reduce the initial amount you determined in Step 1 by these payments.

 Enter these nontaxable payments on lines 13a or 13b and total them on line 13c.
 If you are married filing jointly, you must enter the combined amount of nontaxable payments both you and your spouse received.

 Include the following nontaxable payments in the amounts you enter on lines 13a and 13b.

 Nontaxable social security payments.
 This is the nontaxable part of the benefits shown in box 5 of Form SSA-1099, Social Security Benefit Statement, before deducting any amounts withheld to pay premiums on supplementary Medicare insurance, and before any reduction because of benefits received under workers' compensation.
-(Do not include a lump-sum death benefit payment you may receive as a surviving spouse, or a surviving child's insurance benefit payments you may receive as a guardian.)
+(Don't include a lump-sum death benefit payment you may receive as a surviving spouse, or a surviving child's insurance benefit payments you may receive as a guardian.)

 Nontaxable railroad retirement pension payments treated as social security.
 This is the nontaxable part of the benefits shown in box 5 of Form RRB-1099, Payments by the Railroad Retirement Board.

 Nontaxable pension or annuity payments or disability benefits that are paid under a law administered by the Department of Veterans Affairs (VA).
-(Do not include amounts received as a pension, annuity, or similar allowance for personal injuries or sickness resulting from active service in the armed forces of any country or in the National Oceanic and Atmospheric Administration or the Public Health Service, or as a disability annuity under section 808 of the Foreign Service Act of 1980.)
+(Don't include amounts received as a pension, annuity, or similar allowance for personal injuries or sickness resulting from active service in the armed forces of any country or in the National Oceanic and Atmospheric Administration or the Public Health Service, or as a disability annuity under section 808 of the Foreign Service Act of 1980.)

 Pension or annuity payments or disability benefits that are excluded from income under any provision of federal law other than the Internal Revenue Code.
-(Do not include amounts that are a return of your cost of a pension or annuity.
-These amounts do not reduce your initial amount.)
+(Don't include amounts that are a return of your cost of a pension or annuity.
+These amounts don't reduce your initial amount.)